 Estate sales are the best way to sell lots of items at once.
 Estate sales are generally used in the case of a death, downsizing to a small home, or any other scenario where a large number of items of various values need to be liquidated.
-People walk through the house and shop from cupboards, counters, closets, etc. They usually take place over several days, and include the majority of a person’s belongings including furniture, home good, antiques, and collectables.
+People walk through the house and shop from cupboards, counters, closets, etc. They usually take place over several days and include the majority of a person’s belongings including furniture, home goods, antiques, and collectables.

 Estate sales are a quick solution to selling a variety of items, no matter if they are collectable or particularly valuable.
 When hosting an estate sale, it is important to hire an appraisal expert and estate sale management company.
 They will run the sale and ensure that everything is priced fairly and that you get good value for your items.
-These companies generally charge a percentages of estate sale profit.
+These companies generally charge a percentage of estate sale profit.

 While Estate sales can be great in some cases, if you aren’t looking to sell an entire home’s worth of items, it is likely not worth it.
 Due to the costs of running sales, estate sale management companies will only host them if there are a high number of items having a significant total value.
 Otherwise, one of the next options is likely a better route.

 If you are ever interested in visiting an estate sale, click here for a guide to having a successful trip.

 Consignment allows a dealer to market and sell your items, for which you pay them a commission.
 Consignment is common in the antique and collectables market, as it provides an opportunity to get your items in front of the right audience, at proper market value.

 Consignment can make selling antiques or collectables much easier.
 Antique dealers provide an online storefront, as well as research by an appraisal.
 Ultimately, consignment makes the process of selling your antiques and collectables much easier, while greatly increasing the likelihood of a sale that brings you the most value.